openiotstudio/general/README.md

 # general
-A repo to collect links and assets for Mozilla's Open IoT Studio
+A repo to collect links and assets for Mozilla's Open IoT Studio.

+To see all the prototypes made so far, check out these repositories: [https://github.com/openiotstudio](https://github.com/openiotstudio)